All Episodes

 Trump didn't use or need any of them during the campaign.

-And that's uh that they're they don't like that.
+And they don't like that.

-They love being beholden to, and they're not.
+They love being beholden to.

-There's a lot of people that are still ticked, even on the so-called Republican side that Trump won.
+There's a lot of people that are still ticked, even on the so-called Republican side, that Trump won.

-So I think we're just going to have to wait and do keep in mind that anything in the media that makes you feel like you have been sold out is designed to make you feel that way, and distrust it.
+And do keep in mind that anything in the media that makes you feel like you have been sold out is designed to make you feel that way.

 Wait until it happens.